awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ConditionExpressions.md

 **Note**
 `UpdateItem` also supports *update expressions*, where you specify the modifications you want to make to an item\.
 For more information, see [Update Expressions](Expressions.UpdateExpressions.md)\.

-Suppose that you started with the item shown in [Condition Expressions](#Expressions.ConditionExpressions):
+Suppose that you started with the item shown in [Condition Expressions](#Expressions.ConditionExpressions)\.

 ```
 {